innate2adaptive/CovidsortiumTCRExpanded/README.md

 - [x] **2F** script_5.R - calculates and plots clustering

 - [ ] **Fig 3** - *I couldn't figure out how to use the existing script, so made a new one to do the same thing.
-Crashes on my laptop, so need to be done on big computer*
+I get slightly different results for non-expanded from what Benny has on the slide, whilst the expanded ones are identical.
+I cannot figure out what I am doing differently.*

 - [ ] **Fig 4** Scripts from Cedric to add.